-Ricky Pleasant, MBA
+Avery Plummer, MA

-Dean of Students (513) 562 - 6273
+Director of Student Affairs (513) 562 - 6273 avery.plummer@artacademy.edu Office: N112

-ricky.pleasant@artacademy.edu

-Office: N112

 Student Affairs at the Art Academy of Cincinnati works to create and maintain a positive living and learning environment to support the holistic development of AAC students.
-In all of its capacities, Student Affairs seeks to foster a comprehensive environment of success and inclusion.
-Committed to providing advocacy for the student voice throughout the institution, Student Affairs endeavors to preserve the integrity of the student experience.
+In all its capacities, Student Affairs seeks to foster a comprehensive environment of success and inclusion.
+Committed to advocating for the student voice throughout the institution, Student Affairs endeavors to preserve the integrity of the student experience.

-Student Affairs coordinates and oversees: mental health counseling resources; learning assistance and tutoring; housing and campus life; student activities and events; career services; professional development / internships; student employment; student studios; student conduct; student rights and responsibilities; and any issue related to student advocacy.
+Student Affairs coordinates and oversees: mental health referral services; learning assistance and tutoring; housing and campus life; student activities and events; career services; professional development / internships; student employment; student studios; student conduct; student rights and responsibilities; and any issue related to student advocacy.